 “The one night I wear it down, I get told to cut my hair,” Kazarian laughs.

-This wasn’t the catalyst behind him asking for his release according to Frankie himself.
-He stated his lack of maturity and not understanding the business, machine-like operation WWE was and the environment wasn’t for him at the time.
-It all worked out nicely in the end for him though, as of this writing, Frankie Kazarian is a part of the current and inaugural AEW Tag Team Champions with the stable, SCU (SoCal Uncensored).
+This wasn’t the catalyst behind him asking for his release, according to Frankie himself.
+He stated his lack of maturity and not understanding the business, machine-like operation WWE was, and the environment wasn’t for him at the time.
+It all worked out nicely in the end for him, though.

-WATCH: Frankie Kazarian wrestles with his hair down on WWF Velocity in 2005
+WATCH: Frankie Kazarian wrestles with long hair on WWF Velocity in 2005